CovEducation/CovEducation/README.md

 [![Build Status](https://travis-ci.com/CovEducation/CovEducation.svg?branch=master)](https://travis-ci.com/CovEducation/CovEducation)

 ## About
-This repository contains the frontend and backend code for CovEd's revamped website.
+This repository contains the front-end and back-end code for CovEd's revamped website.
 The website is built using ReactJS, Firebase, and MongoDB.

 ## 🚴 Usage